 This wonderful collaboration brought people together in support of a worthy cause.

-Caney Fork Community Development Council won the Calico Cat, Jr. Award.
-Pictured at left are Terri Wells of WNC Communities (R) presenting the award to Caney Fork’s President, Kristin Stevens (L).
+Caney Fork Community Development Council won the Calico Cat Jr award.
+Pictured are Terri Wells of WNC Communities presenting the award to Caney Fork’s president, Kristin Stevens.

 With grants from Dogwood Health Trust and Nantahala Health Foundation, Caney Fork Community made their building more beautiful and energy efficient while expanding their capacity to feed neighbors in need.
 They upgraded the old tile ceiling and electrical wiring, replaced fluorescent lights with new, efficient can lighting, and hung four ceiling fans.
 Caney Fork replaced their old wall-mounted propane heater with a new mini-split which is saving them money.